 - You cannot recover damages if you were 50% or more at fault for an accident.

 The insurance company knows that they can reduce their costs by blaming you.
 Even if they can partially blame you, they’ll decrease what they owe.
 Suppose the insurance adjuster can prove you were mostly at fault for the accident.
 In that case, they might avoid paying anything at all.

 You can protect your rights by not talking about the accident with anyone but your lawyer.
-It’s also a good idea to contact a lawyer for a free consultation, even if you think you might be partly at fault.
+It’s also a good idea to contact a car crash lawyer in Atlanta for a free consultation, even if you think you might be partly at fault.
 During a consultation, a lawyer can determine your rights and what you’ll need to do to seek fair compensation.

 Our car accident lawyers have been helping accident victims for over 20 years.
 If you were injured in a sideswipe accident, we can probably guide you on what to do next.
 Plus, we don’t get paid unless we win you money.
 Call us at (404) 341-6555 or contact us online today for a free consultation.

 Besides avoiding blame, you’ll need to show how the other driver was responsible for your sideswipe accident.
 You can do so by proving that:

 - The other driver owed you a duty of care.

 - The driver failed in their duty and was negligent.